 Human cytomegalovirus (CMV) is a member of the human herpes virus family.1 CMV infection in otherwise healthy individuals is common and usually results in a mild, non-specific illness while congenital CMV (cCMV), which occurs when the virus is passed from mother to unborn baby, can lead to severe morbidity and mortality outcomes.2

-Congenital CMV infection occurs when the virus is passed from the mother to her unborn baby.3 The virus circulates in the mother’s blood and can cross through the placenta to infect the developing fetus.
-This typically occurs when a pregnant woman is infected with CMV for the first time (primary infection), or the virus is reactivated during pregnancy.3
+The virus circulates in the mother’s blood and can cross through the placenta to infect the developing fetus.
+This typically occurs when a pregnant woman is infected with CMV for the first time (primary infection), or the virus is reactivated during pregnancy.2

 Expectant mothers experiencing primary CMV infection present the highest risk of transmitting CMV to the developing fetus.
-In pregnant women, primary CMV infection results in congenital infection in 30% to 35% of the fetuses, whereas non-primary infection gives rise to a fetal infection rate of about 1.1% to 1.7%.2
+In pregnant women, primary CMV infection results in congenital infection in approximately 40% of the fetuses, whereas non-primary infection gives rise to a fetal infection rate of about 1-2%.2

 Congenital CMV is also the leading cause of non-genetic childhood hearing loss and a significant cause of neurodevelopmental delays like cognitive deficit and vision impairment.
-At birth, infected infants can be symptomatic (10% to 15%) or asymptomatic (85% to 90%), and in both subgroups, infants can develop hearing defects.2
+At birth, infected infants can be symptomatic (10%) or asymptomatic (90%), and in both subgroups, infants can develop hearing defects.2

 Timely diagnosis of congenital CMV is critical for disease management and intervention.
-Antiviral medications such as valganciclovir and ganciclovir, along with appropriate follow-up care may improve congenital CMV related hearing and developmental outcomes.2 Infants with congenital CMV shed high levels of the virus in their urine and saliva, and direct detection from these samples can provide a definitive diagnosis.
+Antiviral medications such as valganciclovir and ganciclovir, along with appropriate follow-up care may improve congenital CMV related hearing and developmental outcomes.2 Infants with congenital CMV shed high levels of the virus in their urine and saliva.
+Screening in saliva and confirming in urine can provide a definitive diagnosis for congenital CMV based on testing guidelines.2,3

 1. Mocarski, E. S. (1993) Cytomegalovirus biology and replication (p 173-226).
 In B. Roizman, R. J. Whitley, and C. Lopez (Eds.), The Human Herpesviruses.
 New York, N.Y: Raven Press.